Kennnnnnyyyyyyyyy/DJkenny/README.md

-# Melo AI - MUSIC APP
+# Melo AI - MUSIC GENERATION APP

 Melo AI is an AI-powered music generation application that enables users to create personalized songs through a guided, conversational workflow.
 Users define mood, genre, and theme, and the platform generates complete music tracks using advanced AI models.
 The app is designed for scalability, performance, and long-term maintainability using a clean MVVM architecture and a cloud-native backend.